 The skills competencies and knowledge to enable people with Autistic Spectrum Conditions to access mainstream and specialist services is being identified and mapped through developing a series of vignettes.
-The vignettes will highlight a range of situations people with Autistic Spectrum Conditions encounter and the impact they have on their lives which will be used lead discussion with a range of expert groups to identify the subsequent skills, competencies and knowledge.
-The vignettes combined with the guidance and knowledge from the expert groups, will provide the foundation to develop a national 'so what next' campaign.
-Our aspiration is for an expert lead campaign that will raise the profile of the skills, competencies and knowledge and be an emotive call to action for the whole workforce and wider society; reflecting on their own behaviours, practices and the impact to a people with Autistic Spectrum Conditions.
+The vignettes will highlight the range of situations people with Autistic Spectrum Conditions encounter, the impact and subsequent skills, competencies and knowledge.
+The vignettes will be developed into a series of educational films and sound bites, providing the foundation for a national Autism competency framework.

-We will work with experts by experience, their families and other experts in the field to support the workforce to grow and evolve their practices so that they can better support people with Autistic Spectrum Conditions achieve optimal outcomes.
+“Children and adults with or without an official identification of an Autistic Spectrum Conditions have the right to receive support when they need it, from a workforce that is equipped with the right skills, values and behaviours.
+I will work with experts by experience, their families and other experts in the field to support the workforce to grow and evolve their practices so that they can better support people with Autistic Spectrum Conditions achieve optimal outcomes”

 You can get in touch with the team at HEE via firstname.lastname@example.org.